 Adrenal incidentalomas have a prevalence ranging from 0.2 to 7.0% in the general population.
-[3] The differential diagnosis of adrenal incidentalomas consists of benign diseases like adrenocortical adenomas long with primary adrenocortical cancer and metastatic tumor deposits.
+[3] The differential diagnosis of adrenal incidentalomas consists of benign diseases like adrenocortical adenomas along with primary adrenocortical cancer and metastatic tumor deposits.
 Among distant metastatic sites, the adrenal gland is commonly involved in cases of primary lung cancer.
-[1] Tumours from breast, thyroid, ovary, renal cell carcinoma, lymphomas, and melanomas usually metastasize to adrenal glands.
+[1] Tumours from the breast, thyroid, ovary, renal cell carcinoma, lymphomas, and melanomas usually metastasize to the adrenal glands.
 Management of adrenal metastasis is personalised and depends largely on the nature of the primary carcinoma.
 Metastases are typically detected during postoperative surveillance using imaging modalities such as CT, PET, or MRI [10].
 On imaging, adrenal metastases often exhibit features such as irregular contours, heterogeneous internal architecture, increased vascularity on contrast-enhanced CT, and elevated standardized uptake values (SUV) on PET scans [10].
-Adrenal metastasis from oesophageal carcinoma is rare, though only few case reports are reported.
+Adrenal metastasis from oesophageal carcinoma is rare, though only a few case reports have been reported.
 [1-5] One study revealed 3% incidence of adrenal metastasis from oesophageal carcinoma [6] while another reported an incidence of 12% from an autopsy series.[7].
 Few studies have previously highlighted the rarity and clinical relevance of adrenal metastasis in oesophageal squamous cell carcinoma (ESCC).
 Lam and Lo (2002), through a review spanning three decades, observed frequent adrenal metastases from lung, breast, and gastrointestinal cancers, stressing the role of thorough histopathological evaluation due to the silent nature of these lesions.
 Kashyap et al. (2012) reported a case of OSCC with adrenal metastasis detected via PET/CT, highlighting the value and limitations of metabolic imaging for identifying small mucosal lesions [1].
 Kanaya et al. (2017) presented a case and reviewed eight others, suggesting that adrenalectomy for solitary adrenal metastasis from OESCC may confer long-term survival benefits [8].
 A retrospective cohort by van Doesburg et al. (2023) found adrenal incidentalomas to be common in OSCC patients, reinforcing the importance of accurate differentiation between benign and metastatic lesions [5].
 Panwar et al. (2024), in a comprehensive analysis, emphasized that many adrenal metastases remain clinically occult and require pathological confirmation even in the absence of a known primary tumor [3].
 Lastly, Wang et al. (2025) reported that neoadjuvant chemoradiotherapy improves pathological response in resectable ESCC, thereby supporting its use in multimodal treatment strategies [9].
 The present case highlights the importance of thorough metastatic workup in oesophageal cancer, as adrenal lesions may be the first or only sign of distant spread.
 Histopathological confirmation is crucial for guiding appropriate surgical and therapeutic decisions.

 Conclusion: